cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/Gateway/2020-07-18-Gateway-NAT.md

 3. enable instances in the private subnet
-   - to <font color=blue> initiate outbound traffic to the internet or to other AWS services </font>
+   - to <font color=LightSlateBlue> initiate outbound traffic to the internet or to other AWS services </font>
-   - <font color=blue> prevent receiving inbound traffic from the Internet. </font>
+   - <font color=LightSlateBlue> prevent receiving inbound traffic from the Internet. </font>
      - example:
      - have a database that want to keep in the private subnet
      - but still let it access database patches.
      - NAT service allows the instance to reach the internet to download patches without letting traffic come back in and access the instance.

-4. <font color=blue> fault-tolerant and can scale in response to load. </font>
+4. <font color=LightSlateBlue> fault-tolerant and can scale in response to load. </font>

 5. DHCP
    - can have multiple sets of DHCP options,